-The proposed implementation plan as presented to the Board of Governors is for the consolidation of California University of Pennsylvania, Clarion University of Pennsylvania, and Edinboro University of Pennsylvania to form a single integrated, accredited institution.
+The proposed-implementation plan as presented to the Board of Governors is for the consolidation of California University of Pennsylvania, Clarion University of Pennsylvania, and Edinboro University of Pennsylvania to form a single integrated, accredited institution.
 As part of the proposed implementation plan, application for a Complex Substantive Change (CSC) must be made to the institutional accreditor MSCHE, and approval or notification processes followed for some program accreditors.
 In order to achieve the intended future state without submitting a new application for accreditation, MSCHE, in accordance with federal definitions, provides for a Complex Substantive Change process whereby the accreditation and degree-granting authority of one of the universities is retained, which will be labeled the "main" campus for administrative purposes, into which the other two are incorporated as other teaching locations.
-Accordingly, the integrated university will retain the accreditation and degree-granting authority of partner school Cal U, and Clarion and Edinboro will be incorporated within the scope of that accreditation and authority.
+Accordingly, the integrated university will retain the accreditation and degree-granting authority.
 Although this "main" campus is required by MSCHE and the US Department of Education, we wish to state clearly that each partner campus of the integrated university will operate as full and co-equal campuses in all other respects.